 Managers’ attitude reform

 The key to ensuring equal opportunity is held by managers who play a central role in human resource development.
 For this reason, since FY2019, we have enhanced the manager education program focusing on human resource development and diversity management.
-In FY2020, we held unconscious bias* seminars, and in FY2021 we conducted training to develop managers’ understanding of how to support people with disabilities in their work and careers.
+In FY2020 we held unconscious bias* seminars, and in FY2021 we conducted training to develop managers’ understanding of how to support people with disabilities in their work and careers.

 Promotion of personnel diversity